 Significant attention has been given to the increasing amount of in-Europe travel, especially in late summer and early fall with a discussion of the intra-European travel ban or tightly enforced travel quarantines which would likely have a similar effect in decreasing all but essential travel.
 In the US, states are once again increasing the number of other states from which they require quarantines on travelers.

 With these new bans, however, there are increasing questions about whether those who have had proven COVID-19 disease and have antibodies should be exempt.
-So far the CDC, the European CDC, and the WHO have all said that the data is insufficient to say that presence of antibodies are adequate to demonstrate sufficient reduction in the risk of being infected and infectious.
+So far the CDC, the European CDC, and the WHO have all said that the data is insufficient to say that presence of antibodies are adequate to demonstrate a sufficient reduction in the risk of being infected and infectious.

 Study Reference on Antibodies